raspberrypilearning/burping-jelly-baby/worksheet.md

 The final step to make your jelly baby burp is to write a program in Python; it will detect when you press the jelly baby input device and output the burp sound.

-1. To write your Python program you will need to open the python programming environment **IDLE3** from the command line.
-To do this type the following command:
+1. To write your Python program you will need to open the python 3 programming environment **IDLE3** from the main menu.

-    ```
-    sudo idle3 &
-    ```

 1. Once IDLE3 has opened, click on **File** and **New File**.
 This will open a blank file.
 Click on **File** and **Save As** and name the file `burp.py`